cjstefanovich/FDA-recall-search-tool/README.md

 Two patterns recur across benchmark and illustrative queries.
 Expansion closes vocabulary gaps when broad terms miss document phrasing (success case, Q01).
 Skip logic preserves precision on already-specific inputs such as undeclared milk and metal fragments (P@5 = 1.0 without expansion).

-The query “fargments” is not in the benchmark but illustrates normalization and enhancement behavior.
+The query "fargments" is not in the benchmark but illustrates normalization and enhancement behavior.
 Normalization corrects the typo to fragments, expansion adds foreign-material vocabulary, and PRF declines to rerank because feedback is too noisy.
-Narrower inputs such as “wheat” can activate PRF when feedback is coherent.
+Narrower inputs such as "wheat" can activate PRF when feedback is coherent.
 Clustering and analytics help when ranked lists alone are hard to interpret; those UI features are not reflected in P@5.

 ### **Further exploratory experiments:**

 After the main benchmark was stable, we ran a separate branch of further experiments to test alternative rankers and enhancement strategies before finalizing the codebase.

 We first replaced TF-IDF with BM25 and tuned BM25 hyperparameters.
 Tuned BM25 reached only MAP = 0.232 and NDCG@10 = 0.412, far below the TF-IDF baseline (MAP = 0.560), with noticeably higher latency.
 We also tried aggressive query expansion rules that appended many related terms per query.
-On “milk allergy”, average precision fell from 0.505 to 0.007, showing that broad expansion caused query drift rather than better recall.
+On "milk allergy", average precision fell from 0.505 to 0.007, showing that broad expansion caused query drift rather than better recall.
 Unrestricted PRF diagnostics matched the guarded baseline (MAP = 0.560) but did not improve rankings.
 Rocchio-style vector feedback reached MAP = 0.533 and NDCG@10 = 0.718, below baseline on both metrics.

 We also experimented with field importance directly in the ranker.
 Standalone fielded TF-IDF performed poorly (MAP = 0.083; NDCG@10 = 0.175), likely because our repetition-based weighting already captured much of the same signal.
 A blended fielded rerank came closest to the expansion configuration (NDCG@10 = 0.772 versus 0.771 for expansion alone), but still scored below rule-based expansion on MAP (0.590 versus 0.592) while adding latency.